-DELETE deletes the Sound.
+DELETE deletes the Sound or the selected Sounds.

 SELECT ALL selects all Sounds in the list.

 SELECT UNUSED selects all Sounds that are not used in any pattern in the project from the Sound pool.
 The Sounds are not removed from the +Drive Sound library.
 Then select DELETE to remove the selected sounds from the project's Sound pool.
 The SELECT UNUSED command is only available when you browse the Sound pool of the active project.